Don’t let finances get in the way of your education … there are options for help, just take a look!

 - School Transport Assistance Program for Students with Disabilities—provides eligible students with disability transport assistance to and from school.

-Summary of schemes and how to apply here.
+Check out the summary of schemes and how to apply.

 Travel & accommodation subsidy for apprentices and trainees